yv1es/visual-odometry-from-scratch/README.md

 # Visual Odometry Pipeline

-This project implements a **monocular visual odometry (VO) pipeline** from scratch using OpenCV building blocks.
+This project implements a **monocular visual odometry (VO) pipeline** from scratch using OpenCV.
 The pipeline estimates camera poses and reconstructs 3D landmarks from video sequences.
-It is designed to operate in two stages—**Bootstrapping** and **Continuous Operation**—and runs in real time on standard hardware.
-For a detailed discussion of the pipeline’s inner workings, please refer to the _Visual Odometry Pipeline Report_ section below.
+It operates in two stages—**Bootstrapping** and **Continuous Operation**—and runs in real time on standard hardware.
+For a detailed discussion of the inner workings, please refer to the _Visual Odometry Pipeline Report_ in the project documentation.

 ---